redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 ### Connecting RTCs together

 Before connecting RTCs together, let this small fact known : RTC's Detached mode uses the same components as the Multiplayer mode in RTC.
 This is why you must run RTC in Attached mode in order to connect RTCs together.
-However, Multiplayer in Detached mode is planned for a future update.

 ** Session Settings **